DreamOnward/ReactNativeWheelPicker/README.md

 A simple Wheel Picker for Android (For IOs is using Picker from react-native)

+## Fork

+This fork differens from base on the following fronts:

+* The max Android wheel speed is trippled.

 ## Example

 You can clone the repo and run example from ./example folder